mickael-palma-wttj/career-path/CAREER_LEVEL_GUIDES/05_Senior_Staff_Developer.md

 - Example: "They transformed our engineering organization from chaos to excellence"

 Most Senior Staff engineers blend these, but have a primary archetype.

+**💡 Tip:** Reilly's *[The Staff Engineer's Path](../../BOOKS/The%20Staff%20Engineer's%20Path%20-%20Tanya%20Reilly.pdf)* provides excellent exploration of these archetypes and how they leverage their roles differently to create organizational impact.

 ---